-The film contains an homage to the infamous splinter-in-the-eye scene in Lucio Fulci’s Zombie Flesh Eaters.
-A US Scream Factory Blu-ray is released on April 5, 2016.
+A US Scream Factory Blu-ray was released on April 5, 2016.

 “The Hallow is relentless when the creatures come after Adam, his wife and his baby.
 They just keep coming and break through every barricade, poke through every keyhole.
 Big loud jump scares are backed up by first rate creature design and staging of the attacks.”
 Bloody Disgusting